Skill Path: Unveiling Language Skills from Circuit Graphs: Method

 In this paper, we select GPT2-small as the target language model, containing 12 layers ($L=12$) and 12 attention heads ($H=12$).
-To provide a complete dissection of the the model at each layer which can precisely recover the original output, we introduce \emph{Bias Circuits} and \emph{Compensation Circuits} (Compensation circuits represent the synergy of the sum of linear terms passing the non-linear function, please refer to Appendix~\ref{suppdcc} for more details), apart from \emph{Memory Circuits}, to compensate for the remaining information not covered by the memory circuits.
-Table~\ref{tabcircuitindex} shows the specific circuits and their implementation for each layer.
-Notably, our circuit dissection leads to a lossless decomposition of the original LM layer into fully linear combinations: $LM_l(X) = \sum_{i=0}^{28} C^i$.
+To provide a complete dissection of the the model at each layer which can precisely recover the original output, we introduce \emph{bias components} apart from \emph{functional component} and \emph{compensation component}, to compensate for the remaining information not covered.
+Table~\ref{tabcircuitindex} shows the specific components and their implementation for each layer.
+Notably, our component dissection leads to a lossless decomposition of the original LM layer into fully linear combinations: $LM_l(X) = \sum_{i=0}^{28} C^i$.